lnesccommunications/lnescmapinteractive/README.md

 ## License

-This map component is built for LNESC (League of United Latin American Citizens National Educational Service Centers).
+This map component is built for LNESC.
 All rights reserved.

 ## Support

-For questions or issues with the map component, please contact the LNESC web development team.
+For questions or issues with the map component, please contact the LNESC web development team: htokhi@lnesc.org

 ---